-The mission objective for CanX-2 is two-fold.
+The mission objective for this spacecraft is two-fold.
 The principle objective is to demonstrate technologies identified to be critical for the upcoming CanX-4/-5 formation-flying mission [2].
-The CanX-2 and CanX-4/-5 missions are designed to develop and demonstrate capabilities for formation flight in space on a small platform, laying the ground work for subsequent formation flying missions such as sparse aperture remote sensing and on-orbit servicing.
+The CanX-2 and CanX-4/-5 missions are designed to develop and demonstrate capabilities for formation fight and inspection in space on a small platform, laying the ground work for subsequent formation flying missions such as sparse aperture remote sensing and on-orbit servicing.
 Within this series of spacecraft, CanX-2 will serve principally as a risk mitigation mission for CanX-4/-5.
-Engineering payloads to be investigated include hardware essential for centimetre-accurate GPS-based determination of relative satellite positions [3,4], an SFL-designed cold-gas propulsion system called NANO-Propulsion System (NANOPS) based on commercial off-the-shelf (COTS) components [4,5], a three-axis degree-accurate attitude determination subsystem, a miniature reaction wheel, and a high-performance computer and a high-data-rate radio system.
+Engineering payloads to be investigated include hardware essential for centimetre-accurate GPS determination of relative satellite positions, a nano-propulsion system based on commercial off-the-shelf components, a three-axis degree-accurate attitude determination subsystem, a miniature reaction wheel, a CMOS imaging system for inspection and navigation, a high-performance computer and a high-data-rate radio system.

-The second objective for CanX-2 is to provide cost-effective access to space for the research and development community.
-Scientific experiments flying on CanX-2 include a miniature atmospheric spectrometer used to detect greenhouse gases [4,6], a GPS atmospheric occultation experiment used to determine vertical profiles of electron and water vapour content of Earth's atmosphere [4,7], and a surface material experiment that will measure the effect of an advanced material coating [4,8], designed to resist the erosive effect of atomic oxygen on spacecraft materials.
+The second objective for CanX-2 is to provide costeffective access to space for the research and development community.
+Scientific experiments flying on CanX-2 include a miniature atmospheric spectrometer used to detect greenhouse gases, a GPS atmospheric occultation experiment used to determine vertical profiles of electron and water vapour content of Earth's atmosphere, and a surface material experiment that will measure the effects of atomic oxygen on advanced materials.